joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

 Overall Goal: Develop a robust, feature-complete management platform with a suite of integrated apps and administrative services for monitoring and management.

-2. Current Major Task/Feature Being Worked On:
+Current Major Task/Feature Being Worked On:
-Name: Major Feature Removal and Refactoring

-Goal for this Task: To streamline the platform by removing a significant number of non-core or planned features from the main `todo.html` application.
-This involves deleting feature files and cleaning up all references in the remaining codebase.
+Name: Centralize App Data into SQLite

+Goal for this Task: To migrate the remaining client-side apps (Notes, Habit Tracker, Time Tracker) that use localStorage to use the new centralized SQLite backend.
+This will unify all application data, improve persistence, and enable more complex features.

-Status: In Progress
+Status: Not Started

-3. Work Completed (Overall Project - High Level):
+Work Completed (Overall Project - High Level):
 Lockie Media Platform (Apps):

 Core task management functionalities implemented as a foundational module.

-Refactored from a Firebase backend to a self-hosted Node.js/Express/lowdb stack.
+Refactored from a Firebase backend to a self-hosted Node.js/Express stack.

+Successfully migrated the core application's database from lowdb (JSON file) to a robust SQLite database.

-Client-side error logging to the console via `loggingService.js`.
+Client-side error logging to the console via loggingService.js.

 Modular architecture with services for logging, events, view management, tasks, projects, labels, etc.